Is academic advising mandatory?

 What is the “Advising Hold <30 Hours”?

-The NEST places the “Advising Hold <30 Hours” hold on all undergraduate students with less than 30 completed credit hours.
+University College Advising Services places an “Advising Hold <30 Hours” hold on all undergraduate students with less than 30 completed credit hours.
 These students are required to have a meeting with an academic advisor each semester prior to registration.
 Students are responsible for contacting their advisor to schedule the appointment.

 Why am I getting an error when I try to register for a class?